 Kentucky Oaks Betting

-Betting on the Kentucky Oaks depends on the Kentucky Oaks odds and number of horses in the race.
+Betting on the Kentucky Oaks depends on the Kentucky Oaks odds and the number of horses in the race.
 Churchill Downs will offer wagering for win, place, show, exacta, trifecta, and superfecta in the Oaks.
-Serengeti Empress, who won the 2019 Kentucky Oaks at 13 – 1, paid $28 to win and topped an $878.40 exacta and $3,510.90 trifecta.
+2020 Kentucky Oaks winner Shedaresthedevil paid $32.20 to win.
+She topped a $118.80 exacta over the second choice Swiss Skydiver.

 Horses earn their way in by winning or placing in points races for the Kentucky Oaks.
 The series starts in September of their two-year-old year and includes the Breeders’ Cup Juvenile Fillies in November.